goranorsander/go_libs/docs/boost/mvvm/utility/functor_get_property_value.md

 [Boost.Phoenix](https://www.boost.org/doc/libs/1_68_0/libs/phoenix/doc/html/index.html)
-is the most important Boost library for functional programming according to Boris Sch‰ling, author of [The Boost C++ Libraries](https://theboostcpplibraries.com/boost.phoenix).
+is the most important Boost library for functional programming according to Boris Sch√§ling, author of [The Boost C++ Libraries](https://theboostcpplibraries.com/boost.phoenix).

 The **get_property_value** functor enables lambda style function binding to the *getter* function of a property to a *functor*, i.e. a